 Here a gentle adjustment is designed to adjust the vertebrae by gently stretching the lower spine.
 This is usually performed in a series of repetitive slow movements like a steady rocking motion.

 Here gravity is utilized to apply the adjustment.
 The chiropractors’ hands are crossed and on top of each other.
-Then the chiropractor presses down quickly and firmly on the area of the spine while a section of the table drops.
+Then the chiropractor presses down quickly and firmly on the spine while a table section drops.
 The table sections can be raised and dropped according to the localization of the spinal adjustment.

 This technique incorporates active patient involvement, empowerment, and self-care as part of the treatment.

-The chiropractor separates the misaligned vertebrae by applying gentle pressure using the fingertips, with the objective to restore the spine back to a natural position.
+The chiropractor separates the misaligned vertebrae by applying gentle pressure using the fingertips to restore the spine to a natural position.

-All of these techniques can be utilized by a chiropractor for sciatic nerve pain alleviation or can discover other conditions that could be mimicking sciatica.
+All of these techniques can be utilized by a chiropractor for sciatic nerve pain alleviation or can discover other conditions that could mimic sciatica.

 Nerve mobilization techniques have been recently used as a method to adjust radiating pain related to disc disease, and in particular, mobilization techniques for the sciatic nerves improve mobility of the sciatic nerves, decrease mechanosensitivity of the nervous system, and heighten compliance of nerve tissues, relieving low back pain.Jeong, Ui-Cheol et al. “The effects of self-mobilization techniques for the sciatic nerves on physical functions and health of low back pain patients with lower limb radiating pain.”
 Journal of physical therapy science vol. 28,1 (2016): 46-50. doi:10.1589/jpts.28.46

-The information herein on "Chiropractic Spinal Mobilization/Manipulation Techniques" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Spinal Mobilization/Manipulation Techniques" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.